dailydrip/uhura/README.md

 You can deploy this [directly to Heroku](https://heroku.com/deploy?template=https://github.com/dailydrip/uhura), if you want to.

-## Staging
+## Test

-The application uses BASIC AUTH when in `staging`.
+The application uses BASIC AUTH when in `test`.
 We use the same password and username for the admin.

 ## License